corporate gerontology consulting

 What is a Gerontology Consultant?

-These are professionals trained in the basic issues of aging who have a knowledge of general resources such as government entitlements, a current knowledge of resources and how to access them, relationships with other professionals, like lawyers and financial advisors.
+These are professionals trained in the basic issues of aging, who believe in the elements of “successful aging”, have a knowledge of general resources such as government entitlements, a current knowledge of resources and how to access them, and relationships with other relevant professionals, such as lawyers and financial advisors.
 These consultants view products, services and programs with a gerontological "eye".
 Gerontology consultants work to assess the needs of the older population.
-Consultants may work to find home care services and also help locate financial services, support organizations and medical resources.
-These professionals work for hospitals, hospices, area agencies on aging or nursing homes, but they may also function as private practice consultants who align themselves with organizations and are utilized by them on an “as-needed” basis to find innovative and creative solutions.
+Consultants may work to find required healthcare services and also help source financial services, support organizations and social resources.
+These professionals work for financial services businesses, hospitals, hospices, area agencies on aging or nursing/retirement homes and publishers, but they may also function as private practice consultants who align themselves with organizations and individuals.
+They are utilized by them on an “as-needed” basis to find innovative and creative solutions, e.g. custom legacy publishing, and philanthropic alignments.

-Penny Shore has worked as a gerontology consultant in the publishing industry, the educational community and with medical publishing, i.e. programs managing the top six chronic illnesses.
-New focuses include the grandparenting field and the rights of the aging population.
+Penny Shore has worked as a gerontology consultant in the publishing industry, the financial education community and with medical publishing, e.g. programs preparing individuals for their financial retirement, and how to manage chronic illnesses.

 FED DEV INDUSTRY INNOVATION Research Study